aquasecurity/microscanner/README.md

 WORK IN PROGRESS - Scan your container images for vulnerabilities

 ## Overview
 Aqua Security's *microscanner* lets you check your container images for vulnerabilities.
-If your image (including any of its dependencies) has any known high-severity issue, microscanner can fail the image build, making it easy to include as a step in your CI/CD pipeline.
+If your image has any known high-severity issue, microscanner can fail the image build, making it easy to include as a step in your CI/CD pipeline.

 ## Registering for a token
 To use microscanner you'll first need to register for a token.